-- Computer equipment (CPUs, monitors, keyboards, printers, laptops, scanners, cables and cords)
+- CPUs, keyboards, printers, laptops, scanners, cables, and cords

 - Telephones (including cell phones and answering machines)